ASU-cubesat/phxsat-gsw-public/README.md

 This software contains the core libcsp libraries used to interact with the Phoenix over a radio link.
 The software package also consists of a Command-Line interface which presently supports reading a heartbeat packet from Phoenix and the ability to direcly send a ping packet to Phoenix.

-In order to communicate with Phoenix you could use a amateur radio tranceiver with UHF capabilities and a TNC that can decode the AX.25 packets transmitted using GMSK signal at 9600 baud.
+In order to communicate with Phoenix you could use a amateur radio tranceiver with UHF capabilities and a TNC that can demodulate the AX.25 packets transmitted using GMSK signal at 9600 baud.
+The TNC should be in KISS mode.

+### Phoenix Transceiver Info:
+- Hardware Model: GomSpace AX-100
+- Operating Frequency: 437.35 MHz
+- Bandwidth: 20 kHz
+- Modulation Type: GMSK (Mod Index: 0.5)
+- Baud rate: 9600 bps
+- Protocol: AX-25 KISS packets with HDLC encapsulation
+- Encoding: NRZI G3RUH/K9NG scrambled

-### Hardware Requirements:
+### Ground Station Hardware Requirements:
 1. Radio Transceiver
 2. TNC
 3. Linux Computer